ash0080/gun.doc.cn/Adding-Storage-Services.md

 ### saving data with .put

 Every save operation in gun channels through `.put`.
 Gun formats the data before sending it to you, passing it as the first argument using gun's favorite data structure, the **graph**.
 Graphs are objects filled with other objects a single layer deep, who's property names are randomly generated strings we call "souls".
-It's pretty hard to visualize, so it can be handy to review [GUN’s Data Format (JSON)](GUN’s-Data-Format-(JSON)) and [Partials and Circular References](Partials-and-Circular-References-(v0.2.x)) before continueing.
+It's pretty hard to visualize, so it can be handy to review [GUN’s Data Format](GUN’s-Data-Format-(JSON)) and [Partials & Circular References](Partials-and-Circular-References-(v0.2.x)) before continuing.

 You will need to accept three parameters, `(graph, callback, options)`.